menu

 Setting & Lifestyle

-Being a small city, Macon does not have a public transit system used by locals to get to and from work.
+Macon is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 Macon is a somewhat ethnically-diverse city.
 The people who call Macon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Macon residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Macon include German, English, Irish, African, and Scots-Irish.
+Important ancestries of people in Macon include German, English, Irish, African, and Russian.

 Notable & Unique Neighborhood Characteristics